ricardoemerson/create-flutter-widgets-and-classes/README.md

 > All the examples shown below were performed using the extension's default settings.
 In your project feel free to customize as you wish.

-You can create Flutter Stateless or Stateful Widgets, GetX App Structures, GetX Features, GetX Services, MobX Store, Classes and Interfaces by right clicking on any folder in the tree view and using the following options:
+You can create Stateless Widgets, Stateful Widgets, GetX App Structures, GetX Features, GetX Services, MobX Store, Classes and Interfaces by right clicking on any folder in the tree view and using the following options:

 ![Usage](images/usage-right-mouse-click.png)

+# Widgets

 ## Create Stateless Widget Example: